ananthashayana7/GE_Translator/README.md

 ## ✨ Features

-- 🇩🇪 → 🇬🇧 German to English translation
+- 🇩🇪 → En German to English translation
 - 📝 Paste text directly into the editor
 - 📄 Upload documents:
   - `.txt`